designer turned visual artist hannah marshall on leaving fashion for music

 The first time I listened to the song, I felt like it was an open letter about a one-way love that is unfulfilled and unreciprocated.
 It made me think about the emotional walls of a relationship when two people aren't on the same wavelength.
 At the heart of the video was the intention to explore the openness of reaching out to someone and expressing these emotions.
-The walls of the glass box breaking and falling away symbolises the emotional wall literally coming crashing down, representing the expression of love, bravery and empowerment.
-Then, once everything has played out, the video goes in reverse motion, retracting and rebuilding back to how it was before.
+The walls of the glass box breaking and falling away symbolizes the emotional wall literally coming crashing down, representing the expression of love, bravery, and empowerment.
+Then -- once everything has played out -- the video goes in reverse motion, retracting and rebuilding back to how it was before.
 The walls have come down, we have opened up and finally expressed emotions but then, everything goes back to the way it was, without an ending, without an answer.
 Just the knowledge that we took a risk and were open and vulnerable enough to be seen and heard.

 How much input did the band have?

 The band had so much confidence in me and my vision, which felt very encouraging.
 The video concept involved movement and initially I planned to put a dancer in the video but decided to ask Charlotte, the singer of RIVRS, if she would be up for taking on this role.
 She was open to it but admitted she was not a confident dancer.
-I recognised how beautifully introverted she was and I didn't want to change this, just increase her body and movement confidence.
-I contacted choreographer Wayne McGregor and explained the video concept, he called from the USA where he was working at the time, and immediately suggested his right hand woman, Sarah Dowling.
-Sarah came on board and we worked together with Charlotte in a dance studio, establishing the basics of the different emotions and how to express them through movement, in a way that felt natural to Charlotte.
-Sarah Dowling has an incredible energy, she's sensitive to the artist she is working with and her intuitive approach makes it very easy to collaborate.
+I recognized how beautifully introverted she was and I didn't want to change this, just increase her body and movement confidence.
+I contacted choreographer Wayne McGregor and explained the video concept and he immediately suggested his right hand woman, Sarah Dowling.
+Sarah came on board and we worked together with Charlotte in a dance studio, establishing the basics of the different emotions and how to express them through movement in a way that felt natural to Charlotte.
+Sarah has an incredible energy, she's sensitive to the artist she is working with and her intuitive approach makes it very easy to collaborate.